vespa-engine/documentation/en/performance/practical-search-performance-guide.md

 - The network package size of each hit.
 Returning hits with larger fields, costs more resources and higher `summaryfetchtime` than smaller docs.
 Less is more.
-- The summary used with the query, and which fields goes into the summary.
+- The summary used with the query, and which fields go into the summary.
 For example, a [document-summary](../document-summaries.html) which only contain fields that are defined as `attribute` will be read from memory.
 For the `default` summary, or others containing at least one non-attribute field, a fill will potentially access data